Micky Dolenz: After Monkees television and film career

+Both Dolenz and Michael Nesmith auditioned for the role of Arthur "The Fonz" Fonzarelli on Happy Days.
+Dolenz was reportedly a finalist for the role.

 In 1975, Dolenz acted in Linda Lovelace for President, starring Linda Lovelace.

-Early in the development of Batman Forever, Dolenz was a contender for the role of the Riddler, which ultimately went to Jim Carrey.

 In 1994–95, Dolenz played in two episodes of the sitcom Boy Meets World; in the first one (entitled "Band on the Run"), he played Norm, a bandmate of Alan Matthews.
 In 1995, he joined Davy Jones and Peter Tork in episode eight of the third season (entitled "Rave On"), although they did not play the Monkees, per se – Dolenz's character is "Gordy", while Davy Jones is "Reginald Fairfield" and Tork is "Jedidiah Lawrence".
 However, at the climax of the program, the three are put on stage together and perform the classic Buddy Holly song "Not Fade Away", and the Temptations' "My Girl".
 As an inside joke, actor Dave Madden, who had played the manager on The Partridge Family, cameoed as a manager; he suddenly appears, wanting to handle the "new" group, and tells them that they "could be bigger than The Beatles", which they all scoff at.

 In 2007, he appeared in Rob Zombie's remake of Halloween as Derek Allan, the owner of a gun shop.

 On January 29, 2011, Dolenz appeared in the Syfy Channel film Mega Python vs. Gatoroid, alongside Debbie Gibson and Tiffany.
 On February 21, 2015, he had a cameo as himself in the Adult Swim TV special Bagboy.
 In 2017, he appeared as himself on the sitcom Difficult People.